 Adopted from this source.

-However, in modern times, students might seek help with academic writing.
-When you have a part-time job, writing a précis can be torturous, which is why you should trust online custom writing services.
+However, in modern times, students might seek help with writing different essays.
+When you have a part-time job, no time to complete assignments, or you simply suck at writing, writing a précis can be torturous, which is why you should trust online custom writing services.

-Our paper writing help can come in handy and help you cover more work.
-A writer will read the text and write a précis for you.
+A skilled essay writer will read the text and write a précis for you.
 It is never a shame seeking help as you have no option and failing is none of your alternatives in the competitive world.

 Let us help you sail through the turbulence of college education.
 Above all, we believe that reading this article informs you more on how to write a précis.
 You are ready for the challenge, write it like you the pro you are!